tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 as such.
 The commit messages go like `Add introduction ...`, `Add conclusion ...` when it would normally be `Add section ...`.

+### Do not Use Plurals

+As a rule of thumb don't use plurals, I usually hate them as they represent stereotypes and are complicated.
+Go as simple as possible, and plurals are typically not simple at all!

+One direct example of this for this topic is when they tell you to add to your work sections:

+- Objectives
+- Conclusions
+- Recommendations

+Back in the time after writing my B.Math thesis when I began to post content to [mathsoftware.engineer](https://mathsoftware.engineer) I stopped writing in plurals and at least used the singular forms: "Objective", and "Conclusion".

+When adding plurals you naturally write down a list of items next, so it means you skip actual content for generic items.

+Plurals also indicate that section is mere off-topic just to comply with their low-standards because you have to publish an "academic journal" that is a huge monolith no one is going to read.
+I mean, objectives, recommendations, are contents that can be address anywhere else out there, and adding them into the same "PDF" only makes it a bigger bureaucratic top-down monolith.

 ## How I Applied Cohesion to This Same Article

 This is the example of how I applied what I've been developing in this